ACH payment

 How does an ACH payment work?

-• The company sends a request for payment to its bank.
+• The merchant submits a payment request to their bank.

 Why are ACH payments popular for subscriptions?